MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-write-a-recursive-function-in-javascript-for-beginners.md

 MDN web docs tell us the [Array object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), as with arrays in other programming languages, enables storing a collection of multiple items under a single variable name, and has members for performing common array operations.

-As demonstrated below, we can create an array in JavaScript by creating a variable using const and assigning it to square brackets.
+As demonstrated below, we can create an array in JavaScript by declaring a variable using const and assigning it to square brackets.

 ```javascript
 const myArray = [];
 ```

+***Note:*** *Arrays are Not Constants. [w3schools](https://www.w3schools.com/js/js_array_const.asp) explains the keyword const is a little misleading.It does NOT define a constant array.
+It defines a constant reference to an array.
+Because of this, we can still change the elements of a constant array.*

 ---